Skip to main content

 This document has been developed by ASCIA, the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.
 ASCIA information is based on published literature and expert review, is not influenced by commercial organisations and is not intended to replace medical advice.
 For patient or carer support contact Allergy & Anaphylaxis Australia or Allergy New Zealand.

-• Attend appointments with your GP or clinical immunology/allergy specialist without your parents.
+• Try to attend appointments with your GP and clinical immunology/allergy specialist without your parents.

-• Provide information to your GP and clinical immunology/allergy specialist and ask questions of them.
-You could take notes to remind you of what to ask.
+• Provide information about your allergies and health to your GP and clinical immunology/allergy specialist and ask questions.
+You could take some notes to remind you of what to ask.

 • Before you leave your appointment ensure your GP or clinical immunology/allergy specialist has provided:

-- Prescription for adrenaline (epinephrine) injector/s (EpiPen® or Anapen®).
+- Prescription for adrenaline (epinephrine) devices (EpiPen® or Anapen®) if recommended.

-- Education on how to use your adrenaline injector using a trainer device.
+- Education on how and when to use your adrenaline device using a trainer device, including correct posture.

 - ASCIA Action Plan for Anaphylaxis (red) and Travel Plan.

-- Referral for a clinical immunology/allergy specialist (if required).
+- Referral for an adult clinical immunology/allergy specialist (if required).
+Discuss when to see them.

 - Education on how to avoid known allergens.

-- Information on what to do should you have an allergic reaction, including anaphylaxis.
+- Information on what to do if you have an allergic reaction, including anaphylaxis.

 - Advice on how to manage your asthma (if relevant).

-• See your clinical immunology/allergy specialist to review your allergies every two to three years (or as requested by your specialist).
+• See your clinical immunology/allergy specialist when they suggest, to review your allergies.
 This helps maintain good management of your allergies, and keeps you informed of current treatments and medications that are available to help you manage your allergies.

 • Discuss allergen immunotherapy (desensitisation) with your clinical immunology/allergy specialist if you have severe insect allergy, allergic rhinitis (hay fever) or asthma.

-• Make an appointment to see your clinical immunology/allergy specialist after you had an allergic reaction to a previously confirmed or new allergen, even if you are not due for an appointment.
+• Make an appointment to see your GP or clinical immunology/allergy specialist after you have an allergic reaction to a new or previously confirmed allergen.

-• ALWAYS have your adrenaline injector and ASCIA Action Plan for Anaphylaxis with you.
+• If prescribed, ALWAYS carry your two adrenaline devices and ASCIA Action Plan for Anaphylaxis.

-• Know when and how to use your adrenaline injector and be prepared to use it.
+• Know when and how to use your adrenaline device and be prepared to use it.

-• Check and note the expiry date of your adrenaline injector.
+• Regularly check and note the expiry date of your adrenaline devices.

-• Educate those around you, including friends, about your allergies and how to use your adrenaline injector.
+• Educate those around you, including friends, sport teams and workplaces about your allergies and how to use your adrenaline device.

 © ASCIA 2024